Diversifying the contemporary dance landscape since 2014

 Breakin Portland

-Created and directed by Michael Galen
+Created and Directed by Michael Galen

 Breakin Portland is a groundbreaking new dance theater work that amplifies the untold stories of Portland’s breakdancers—artists who have dedicated their lives to this urban folk art with little financial reward but profound social impact.
 Through a live performance, voiceovers drawn from personal interviews, and powerful solo vignettes, the show illuminates how breaking has shaped the lives of mostly low-income BIPOC men in our city, offering safety, community, and purpose in the face of disenfranchisement.
 Set against live music and a backdrop of street-inspired art and murals, Breakin Portland invites theater audiences to experience breaking as more than entertainment: it is a public good that keeps youth safe, fosters belonging, and enriches our cultural landscape.
 By investing in this project, you support not only a dynamic performance, but also workshops, community engagement, and opportunities for local dancers to be compensated, seen, and celebrated for their artistry.